Christmas Bombs at Churches, Elsewhere Kill 35 in Nigeria

 but the west use religion in the third world countries to play people.. and when the west play the religious tunes, people start to dance and give up cheaply their resources wether natural or emotional

-Default-user-icon Moses (Guest) over 12 years
+Default-user-icon Moses (Guest) almost 13 years

 Oh this is son horrendous and barbaric to behold.
 May the the souls of the faithfully dead, RIP.

-Default-user-icon MFawaz (Guest) over 12 years
+Default-user-icon MFawaz (Guest) almost 13 years

 Le phénicien, Sayyed Hassan taught us that the Lebanese Christian where brought in by the Christian occident to be a thorn in the side of Muslims.
 So he likes Muslim but he hates Christians.

-Default-user-icon silent (Guest) over 12 years
+Default-user-icon silent (Guest) almost 13 years

 Humm, I wonder how would those turbaned revolutionaries who rejoiced that the Arab revolutions in Tunisia, Egypt, Yemen and Bahrain is the beginning of the creation of an Islamic Middle East or that other black turbaned resistance guy who claimed the only way to have a just society, even in a diverse one, is in an Islamic state under shari3a law feel about demon's suggestion, I imagine they would be cross pardon the pun.
 And crap that second guy is armed to the teeth and have his own army, security zone and his own private telecommunication network, oh well there goes demon's suggestion down the proverbial toilet too bad it was a good one.

-Missing youssefhaddad over 12 years
+Missing youssefhaddad almost 13 years

 It is up to all muslims to at least protect the lives of those living in their midst in order to prove that Islam is tolerant of other religions.